 Capital assets.
-The Agency's investment in capital assets for June 30, 2016 is \$281,386 which includes construction in progress for Clemens Park Restroom.
+The Agency's investment in capital assets for June 30, 2017 is zero which attributed to the evaluation of the existing fund balance.

 Long-term debt.
 The Agency continues to service a loan originated in November 2014.
 In addition to the current construction in progress, the Agency plans to complete improvements to the building currently rented by the Sisters Area Chamber of Commerce and to issue additional small business improvement grants.